j0rgedev/j0rgedev/README.md

 I'm a proactive programmer and gamer, passionate about creating new and innovative solutions to help others.

-- 🖥️ Currently, I'm working on developing an API using Spring and MongoDB.
+- 🖥️ Currently, I'm working on San Vicente Ferrer School Management System
 - 🧠 I also have experience developing web applications using React JS
 - 📖 I am actively seeking my first internship opportunity to further enhance my skills and gain valuable real-world experience.